paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ^
 ...use `Enum.map` to transform the list from a list of characters to a list of integer scores.<br />
 We do this by using the `Map.get` function to fetch the character's score from the `@scores` map, making sure to provide a default return value should we not find the character in the map.<br />
-In this case, it's ultimately defensive programming for when the word contains a non-alphabetic character.<br />
+For this exercise, it's ultimately defensive programming for when the word contains a non-alphabetic character.<br />
 Once we have our list of integers...

 ---